Skip to Main Content

 Lelooska (Don Smith), Owl, northern entrance of Watzek Library

-Lelooska (1933-1996), Kwakwaka’wakw (Kwakiutl Northwest Coast), concrete cast of an owl carving, 1967(?).
+Lelooska (1933-1996), Kwakwaka’wakw (Kwakiutl Northwest Coast), cement cast of an owl carving, 1967(?).

 Thank you for visiting Watzek Library!